Last Updated on August 26, 2022 by Jim Ferri

 Will I take another Seine river cruise?
 Probably ….
 Rouen and the Normandy countryside take me to a time and mental place few others can.
 And there is no more relaxing, other-worldly way to travel than by river.

-If you’re in central France you’ll find that Normandy is also an easy two-day trip from Paris.
+If you’re in central France you’ll find that Normandy and its delicious food are also an easy two-day trip from Paris.
 And you can also find nirvana in Bruges, Belgium’s chocolate heaven, about a three-hour drive from Rouen.